Eric-Yan-742/Obsidian/LeetCode/Sliding Window.md

 [[Minimum Swaps to group all 1s and all 0s together]]

 Problems that I did in the past (not recorded).
-- maximum, shift both left and right.
-- Using deque
-	- 862

 904